Nunavut Provincial Payroll Information

 The Nunavut payroll tax is 2% of gross remuneration for each employee.
 The taxation regime is designed to provide financial resources to help meet the Territories' responsibilities in funding public services such as health care and education.
 Although it is the employee who pays the tax, employers are required to withhold the tax from their employees' pay, and remit the tax directly to the Territory.

-Looking for Payroll in Canada?
+Looking for Payroll Software in Canada?